I am interested in becoming a new member. How do I join and which category do I qualify?

 What is a Fellow (FAAP)?

 The FAAP designation after a pediatrician's name stands for Fellow of the American Academy of Pediatrics.
-Pediatricians who maintain their FAAP designation have obtained board certification in pediatrics and made an ongoing commitment to lifelong learning and advocacy for children.
+Physicians who maintain their FAAP designation have obtained initial board certification in pediatrics or a pediatric surgical specialty and made an ongoing commitment to lifelong learning and advocacy for children.

 What is a chapter, council and/or section?